-Residents of Mary's Harbour now depend on other services, facilities, and businesses in Mary's Harbour including a clinic, hotel and bed and breakfast lodgings, a post office, credit union, a personal home care facility, an all grade school, and recreation and family resource centers.
-Retail businesses they depend on in the area include grocery stores, a liquer store and gas stations, craft shops, beauty salons, and others.
-There are also a number of government services in the area as well; they include the Department of Human Resources Labour and Employment, Fisheries and Aquaculture, Transportation and Works and the Department of Child Youth and Family Services, the RCMP and the NL Hydro.
-Associations and committees for the historic village of Battle Harbour exist, as well as the Mary's Harbour Fishermen's committee.
+Residents of St. Lewis also depend on other services, facilities, and businesses in their community including a clinic, a post office, lodgings, an all grade school, and a family resource center.
+Retail businesses they depend on in the area include grocery stores, gas stations, craft shops, a lounge and others.
+There are also a number of other services in the area including Hydro, Newtel and the Department of Fisheries and Oceans.
+Associations and committees are also present in the town, as well as a number of religious groups.